-If a Driver goes to Race Control to meet with the Race Officials and / or Race Stewards for whatever purpose (whether to protest or complain, or called up for disciplinary reasons) please follow the following procedures:
+If a Driver is summoned to Race Control to meet with the Race Officials and / or Race Stewards for whatever purpose (whether protest or called up for disciplinary reasons) please follow the following procedures:

-- Only the Driver and 1 other team representative is permitted to go to Race Control - Please control your emotions.
-No shouting or raised voices as the race may be ongoing - If you do not accept the decision, you may protest the decision, or bring it up for further settlement to the Stewards a) If you have received a penalty or a decision has been made against you by the Race Control / Stewards, you have a right to bring it up for further settlement to the Stewards.
+- Only the Driver and 1 other team representative (Manager / Entrant) is permitted to go to Stewards room / Race Control

+- Please control your emotions.
+No shouting or raised voices as the race may be ongoing

+- If you do not accept the decision, you may protest the decision, or bring it up for further settlement to the Stewards.